MobilityData/elrond.gtfs.org/docs/getting_started/features/pathways.md

 #  Pathways
-Pathways contains features that allow to model large transit stations, helping riders navigate from station entrances and exists to the location where they board or disambark from a transit vehicle.
+Pathways features can model large transit stations, guiding riders from station entrances and exists to the location where they board or disambark from a transit vehicle.
 Some of these features make it possible to communicate a path's physical characteristics and estimated navigation time, and real-world wayfinding systems employed in stations.

 ## Pathway Connections